jinlynn/Superstore-Project/README.md

 ## 🖥️ Dashboard Features
 - Interactive filter by year
 - Trendlines for sales, profit and order volume over time
-- Bar charts for performance by product category
+- Bar charts for performance by product category (orange diamond represents value in previous year)
 - Customer segment breakdown.
 Hovering the cursor over a rectangle will reveal the number of customers in the segment, and its sales and profit for the year.
 - Most and least profitable consumer states
 - Treemap showing sales value (rectangle size) and profit (red = negative, green = positive).
 Hovering the cursor over a rectangle will reveal the name of item, its category, and its sales and profit for the year.